commands

 • Step 5: Wait for the database to finish joining the Availability Group on the secondary replicas.

-Use Test-DbaAvailabilityGroup with -AddDatabase to test if all prerequisites are met.
+Use Test-DbaAvailabilityGroup with -AddDatabase to test if all prerequisites are met before running this command.

-If you have special requirements for the setup for the database at the replicas, perform the backup and restore part with Backup-DbaDatabase and Restore-DbaDatabase in advance.
-Please make sure that the last log backup has been restored before running Add-DbaAgDatabase.
+For custom backup and restore requirements, perform those operations with Backup-DbaDatabase and Restore-DbaDatabase in advance, ensuring the last log backup has been restored before running Add-DbaAgDatabase.

 Syntax